andrew-mendes/Chillin_Quest/README.md

 - Friendly interface to add and manage your quests (such adventurous).
 - Customizable rewards (you should celebrate your wins!).
-- Icons gallery (because it's cool).
+- Upload icons to your quests (because it's cool).
 - Customizable character (yourself or whoever you want to be)

 ## Objective